mister2d/CoexistAI/README.md

 ```bash
 export YOUR_LLM_API_KEY=your-api-key-here
 ```
 > **Note:** For optimal quality and speed, use Google models with `embedding-001` embeddings and Gemini Flash models.
+They provide free API keys.

 ### 3. Web Search Endpoint